 The main argument to support the development of comprehensive gender equality policies based on the three-dimensional ERA gender equality construct is provided by the correlation of the EMM indicators for NAP Priority 1 and the Gender Equality Index.
 The correlation between the Gender Equality Index and the European Innovation Scoreboard Summary Innovation Index is 0.871 and the correlation with the Adjusted Research Excellence Indicator is 0.849.
 Hence, the higher a country scores on the Gender Equality Index, the higher its innovation potential (see also SWG GRI 2018).
-Similarly, the correlation between the share of RPOs with GEPs and the innovation indicators are significant and positive (the correlation between the share of RPOs with GEPs and innovation is 0.734 and the correlation with excellence is 0.752).
+Similarly, the correlation between the share of RPOs with GEPs and the innovation indicators are significant and positive (the correlation with excellence is 0.752).
 This means that an increasing share of RPOs with GEPs is positively correlated with innovation potential.
 In contrast, the correlation with the EMM headline indicator for Priority 4 (share of women in Grade A positions) and the innovation and excellence indicators are negative (-0.502 for innovation and -0.450 for excellence).